allenai/rslearn/docs/ModelConfig.md

 ## Model Section

-The model section configures the RslearnLightningModule, which is intended to be flexible enough for most supervised fine-tuning tasks.
+The model section configures the `RslearnLightningModule`, which is intended to be flexible enough for most supervised fine-tuning tasks.

-Here is a summary of all of the options available in RslearnLightningModule:
+Here is a summary of all of the options available in `RslearnLightningModule`:

 ```yaml
 model: